CX-Box/cxbox-doc/docs/navigation/tabs/standard/basicdevelop/tabfordevelop.md

 ![singleviewnametab.png](singleviewnametab.png)

 **Aggregate View**:
-The tab name is taken from the title field of the view.
+The tab name is taken from title field.
 ![aggviewnametab.png](aggviewnametab.png)

 ## <a id="tab_levels">What does tab level mean?</a>